 - stairs should be non-slip and have handrails for safe usage

-A wide range of Braille books and audiobooks should be available too and thus offering a broad range of reading or research materials for those living with visual impairments or blindness.
+Anyway, besides this, a wide range of Braille books and audiobooks should be available too and thus offering a broad range of reading or research materials for those living with visual impairments or blindness.

 But actually finding your way around a library can be difficult enough for people with healthy vision, let alone anyone without.
 Exploring stacks, finding the books you need, navigating stairways — there’s a lot to consider.
 What can libraries do about that?